soilwise-he/soil-health-knowledge-graph/README.md

 ### This demo of soil health knowledge graph currently contains:
 - A simple "ground-truth" example of converting text to RDF statements;
 - Zero-shot and few-shot (one-shot) examples of converting text to RDF with LLMs (OpenAI GPT);
-- Defining concepts in the soil health knowledge graph using the same concepts from the [AGROVOC](https://aims.fao.org/aos/agrovoc) thesaurus by directly importing their URIs from AGROVOC;
+- Defining concepts in the soil health knowledge graph by importing the [AGROVOC](https://aims.fao.org/aos/agrovoc) thesaurus;
+  - When a concept matches the "prefLabel" of a concept in the AGROVOC, the URI defined by the AGROVOC is used directly;
+  - When a concept matches the "altLabel" of a concept in the AGROVOC, using "closeMatch" to interlink with the AGROVOC;
 - Visualizing the knowledge graph;
 - Evaluating different conversion strategies using the F1 score and exact match;
 - Merging and post-processing knowledge graphs to detect duplicates and conflicts;